lufytech/js_developer_hiring_challenge/README.md

 HIRING CHALLENGE | IMPHAL

 ## CHALLENGE INSTRUCTION
-- The developer must have a GitHub account.
+- All the developers must have a GitHub account.
-- The developer must be familiar Git and GitHub.
+- All the developers must be familiar Git and GitHub.
 - The source code for the challenge task must be push to their respective GitHub repository.
-- All the repository containing challenge task must be kept public.
+- All the repositories containing challenge tasks must be kept public.

 ##
 Stay tune for more updates..